Skip to content

 Data Point Subscription Pattern

-For subscribing to specific data point updates:
+For subscribing to specific data point updates, use the EventBus with an event key:

-# Subscribe to a specific data point
+# Subscribe to a specific data point's state changes

 )